 First semester, students will formulate a question, perform original research, and write up their experience in a professional publication format.
-In addition, they will prepare a professional poster display.
+In addition, they will prepare an explanatory video and a professional poster display.
 Students will submit this project to the statewide Arthur Berkey Agriscience Fair, and if selected will present a poster of their project at the FFA State Convention.